ibrahim-siali/aus-nem-price-analyzer/README.md

 This project is licensed under the Apache License 2.0 (see `LICENSE`).

-If you are interested in using this project in a commercial product or would like bespoke features, support, or different licensing terms, please contact me at: <your-email-here>.
+If you are interested in using this project in a commercial product or would like bespoke features, support, or different licensing terms, please contact me at: real.ibby.2003@gmail.com